Mrs Dyde & Miss Baggaley's Class 2024 - 2025

 Water bottles

 Please ensure your child brings their water bottle to school every day and that it is clearly identifiable.
-The children should bring in sufficient water to ensure that they have access to refreshment during the day which keeps them hydrated.
+The children should bring in sufficient water to ensure that they have access to refreshments during the day which keeps them hydrated.

 Equipment